-Nessus and Qualis are also able to scan for STIG compliance – even though they are commercial products, you can compare them feature-wise and price-wise, maybe one of them will match your needs perfectly.
+Nessus and Qualis can also scan for STIG compliance – even though they are commercial products, you can compare them feature-wise and price-wise; maybe one of them will match your needs perfectly.

 Application Whitelisting – SRP and AppLocker

 The industry as a whole has a problem – we rely too much on blacklisting, if at all.
-We blacklist suspicious applications, domains and functions – but at a rate which is negligible compared to the speed and capabilities of our adversaries.
+We blacklist suspicious applications, domains, and functions – but at a negligible rate compared to our adversaries’ speed and capabilities.

-An organization or a vendor can only blacklist what they know about – and the dark side of the Internet is too wide and powerful, one vendor could never be able to cover it all.
+An organization or a vendor can only blacklist what they know about – and the dark side of the Internet is too broad and robust; one vendor could never cover it all.

 There is only one way to win in this situation:

-Your job will be to handle them smoothly and create a plan of multiple consequential steps for the adoption of SRP (Software Restriction Policies) and AppLocker.
-That plan will need to include a proof-of-concept test scenario where a small set of computers is configured properly (initially), to see how the new configuration might impact the work of regular employees.
-Once this pilot project is complete and the IT team is comfortable with it, they will accept wider adoption of the same much easier than if you try to force a complete migration right from the start.
+Your job will be to handle them smoothly and create a plan of multiple consequential steps to adopt SRP (Software Restriction Policies) and AppLocker.
+That plan will need to include a proof-of-concept test scenario where a small set of computers is adequately configured (initially) to see how the new configuration might impact the work of regular employees.
+Once this pilot project is complete and the I.T. team is comfortable with it, they will accept wider adoption of the same much easier than if you try to force a complete migration right from the start.

-Note: the following pages will be deeply technical and will rely on understanding of Windows Client/Server administration basics.
-If you come from a different background you may need to consult with your systems administrators / IT team.
-In the references section you will find all whitepapers on which this chapter is founded – as well as in the end of the chapter itself, for your convenience.
-It is best if you print them out or save them as PDF files and hand them in a discussion meeting to your IT team.
+Note: the following pages will be deeply technical and will rely on an understanding of Windows Client/Server administration basics.
+If you come from a different background, you may need to consult with your systems administrators / I.T. team.
+In the references section, you will find all whitepapers on which this chapter is founded – as well as at the end of the chapter itself, for your convenience.
+It is best if you print them out or save them as PDF files and hand them in a discussion meeting to your I.T. team.

 Blocking the execution of unauthorized code in any of its reincarnations is the only way to keep your network immune and healthy.